yplassiard/upstream-sync/README.md

 - **Models**

   - **Entities**: Represent business model entities like Email, Message, Thread, and User.
   - **ValueObjects**: Objects that have no identity of their own and are immutable.
-(More details can be added here if needed)

 - **Services**
   - **EmailFetcherService**: Responsible for fetching emails from a fictional API.